kyleschaeffer/kyleschaeffer/_posts/2014-05-06-making-canvas-games.md

       game.player.settings.status = 'boost';
     }
   }

   // rotate
   if(game.keys[37]){
     game.player.settings.o -= (0.15 / boost) * d;
-    if(game.player.settings.o &lt; 0){ game.player.settings.o = 360 - game.player.settings.o; } else if(game.player.settings.o &gt; 360){
+    if(game.player.settings.o < 0){ game.player.settings.o = 360 - game.player.settings.o; } else if(game.player.settings.o > 360){
       game.player.settings.o = 0 + game.player.settings.o;
     }
   }
   if(game.keys[39]){
     game.player.settings.o += (0.15 / boost) * d;
-    if(game.player.settings.o &lt; 0){ game.player.settings.o = 360 - game.player.settings.o; } else if(game.player.settings.o &gt; 360){
+    if(game.player.settings.o < 0){ game.player.settings.o = 360 - game.player.settings.o; } else if(game.player.settings.o > 360){
       game.player.settings.o = 0 + game.player.settings.o;
     }
   }

-};</pre>
+};
+{% endhighlight %}

-This last piece of our script allows users to manipulate the `player` object&#8217;s orientation, movement vector, and speed using the arrow keys.
+This last piece of our script allows users to manipulate the `player` object’s orientation, movement vector, and speed using the arrow keys.
 This allows users to rotate their ship and move about the game world.
-We&#8217;ve even added a speed boost when the shift key and the up arrow are pressed at the same time.
+We’ve even added a speed boost when the shift key and the up arrow are pressed at the same time.

 ### The final product

-With a bit of tweaking, we&#8217;ve added hundreds of randomly placed stars and planets to our game, creating a small two-dimensional world that we can explore in our ship.
+With a bit of tweaking, we’ve added hundreds of randomly placed stars and planets to our game, creating a small two-dimensional world that we can explore in our ship.
 Try it out using the arrow keys on your keyboard.

 <canvas id="space" style="background: #000;" width="720" height="500"></canvas>
+<script src="/assets/downloads/space.js"></script>

 You can download the source code and play the game full screen at <http://oldrivercreative.com/space/>.